The Large (looking) Glass, sketch

 In the second semester of my study at DAE (contextual art at the Design Academy in Eindhoven).
 I tried to create a work by more authors.
 I made an openings setting (openings dance) with the request for others to add or follow up.
 I did this because the individual production of me and other designers was too painful to see.
 Many materials were spoiled for the artistic sketching and production of solo works.
 I couldn’t believe that an Institute like our most famous design school was mainly focussed on the individual and solo production of unique “design” works.

-Of course I tried to give clear outlines of my (master) plan but it might have been hard to read for others.
 The context of the work was the assignment on “icons”.
 We had to pic two iconic works to start with.
 I took the feminist “Up” design chair (by Gaetano Pesce) and and the fountain (by Marcel Duchamp).
 Or: The need of a good fitting sitting and the need to express oneself..
 And I wanted the project to be fun and serious at the same time.
 A learning process.

 My idea of researching the iconic designs was based on doing (re-enacting the works), reading, thinking and sharing.